Joshua Graff Zivin

-Joshua Graff Zivin is IGCC Research Director for International Environmental and Health Studies and a member of IGCC’s working group on climate change and security.
-A professor at the School of Global Policy and Strategy and the Department of Economics at UC San Diego, Josh is the Pacific Economic Cooperation Chair in International Economic Relations at UC San Diego.
+Joshua Graff Zivin is a professor at the School of Global Policy and Strategy and the Department of Economics at UC San Diego, and the Pacific Economic Cooperation Chair in International Economic Relations at UC San Diego.
 He is presently a research associate at the National Bureau of Economic Research and serves dual roles as director of the Center on Global Transformation and co-director of the Global Health Institute at UC San Diego.

 Graff Zivin is an internationally renowned economist whose broad research interests include the environment, health, development and innovation economics.
 He has published numerous articles on a wide range of topics in top economic, policy and science journals.
 Much of his current work is focused on three distinct areas of research: the relationship between the environment, health and human capital, the economics of innovation with a particular eye toward the role of institutions, social networks and financial incentives, and the design of health interventions and their economic impacts.
 At GPS, he teaches courses including Environmental and Regulatory Economics and Economies of the Pacific Rim.

 Graff Zivin received his Ph.D. from UC Berkeley and his B.A. from Rutgers University.
 Prior to joining UC San Diego in 2008, he spent 11 years on the faculty at Columbia University, where he served as professor of economics in the Mailman School of Public Health and the School of International and Public Affairs and directed the Ph.D.
 Program in Sustainable Development.
 In 2004-05, he served as Senior Economist for Health and the Environment on the White House Council of Economic Advisers.